The Dehn twist coefficient for big and small mapping class groups: Introduction

 \section{Introduction}

 In this paper, a \emph{surface} is a smooth connected oriented $2$-manifold possibly with boundary.
 Let $\Sigma$ be a surface with at least one compact boundary component $\partial$.
-We consider two flavors of the \emph{mapping class group} of $\Sigma$: $\G (\Sigma,\partial)$ is the set of isotopy classes of orientation preserving self-diffeomorphisms of $\Sigma$ that fix the special boundary component $\partial$ pointwise, and $\G (\Sigma, \partial\Sigma)$ is the set of classes that fix all boundary components pointwise.
-Throughout the paper many results hold for both flavors, in which case we simply write $\G$.

-Denote by $T\in \G$ the positive Dehn twist along a simple closed curve that is parallel to $\partial$.
-We further make the standing assumption that $T$ is a non-trivial element in $\G$, i.e.~$\G$ is not the trivial group.
-This excludes the cases of $\Sigma$ being a closed disk or a once punctured closed disk and the case of $\G$ being $\G(S^1\times[0,1],S^1\times\{0\})$.
+The \emph{mapping class group} $\G(\Sigma) $ of $\Sigma$ is the set of isotopy classes of orientation preserving self-diffeomorphisms of $\Sigma$ that fix all boundary components pointwise.\footnote{Later in this paper we also consider the version of the mapping class group where only $\partial$ is fixed, but restrict to the standard version in the introduction for simplicity of exposition.} Denote by $T\in \G(\Sigma) $ the positive Dehn twist along a simple closed curve that is parallel to $\partial$.
+We further make the standing assumption that $T$ is a non-trivial element in $\G(\Sigma) $, that is, we assume that $\G(\Sigma) $ is not the trivial group.

-\begin{thm} There exists exactly one homogeneous quasimorphism $\fd\colon \G\to\R$ such that $\fd(T)=1$ and $\fd$ is non-negative for all $\partial$-right-veering elements in $\G$. \end{thm} We call this quasimorphism $\fd$ the \emph{Dehn twist coefficient (DTC)}.
+\begin{thm} There exists a unique homogeneous quasimorphism $\fd\colon \G(\Sigma) \to\R$ such that $\fd(T)=1$ and $\fd(g)$ is non-negative for all $\partial$-right-veering $g\in\G(\Sigma)$. \end{thm} We call this quasimorphism $\fd$ the \emph{Dehn twist coefficient (DTC)}.
 We will see below in Propositions~\ref{prop:charFDTCforSurfaces} and~\ref{prop:charFDTCforSurfacestotal} that Theorem~\ref{thm:main} holds when the set of $\partial$-right-veering elements is replaced by many other sets of positive elements with respect to certain left-invariant relations or orders.
-Our proof of Theorem~\ref{thm:main} is topological and at no point do we invoke a choice of hyperbolic metric on our surfaces.

-If $\Sigma$ is of finite type (i.e.~has finitely generated fundamental group), $\G$ is the usual mapping class group and Theorem~\ref{thm:main} provides a characterization of the fractional Dehn twist coefficient (FDTC), which to our knowledge is new.
-We discuss the FDTC in more detail in the last subsection of the introduction.
-For general $\Sigma$, Theorem~\ref{thm:main} provides a definition of the DTC, in other words, Theorem~\ref{thm:main} provides a natural extension of the concept of the FDTC to mapping class groups of surfaces of infinite type (i.e.~those with infinitely generated fundamental group), known as \emph{big mapping class groups}.
+If $\Sigma$ is of finite type (i.e.~has finitely generated fundamental group), $\G(\Sigma) $ is the usual mapping class group and the DTC coincides with the well-studied fractional Dehn twist coefficient (FDTC).
+Theorem~\ref{thm:main} provides a characterization of the FDTC, which to our knowledge is new.
+We discuss the FDTC (which can be informally thought of as a measure of twisting about $\partial$) in more detail in the last subsection of the introduction.
+Theorem~\ref{thm:main} also provides a natural extension of the concept of the FDTC to mapping class groups of surfaces of infinite type (i.e.~those with infinitely generated fundamental group), known as \emph{big mapping class groups}.